udayiitm/udayiitm.github.io/index.md

 ## Welcome to my site
 ## Here is little about me
       I'm a Data science enthusiast and learner.
 I am deeply passionate about AI and innovations.
-      Being a sophomore student, I am spending most of my time in exploring new technologies and learning stuff.
+      Being a final year student, I am actively looking for placement opportunities where my work can be used by many users.
       I love to collobrate and learn new things while doing projects.

 ## Education 📚
-   - Purusing Bachelors in Data science & Programming at IIT madras
+   - Purusing Bachelor of Science in Data science & Programming at IIT madras
    - Purusing BTech in Artificial Intelligence and Data Science at IIITDM

 ## Areas that I am currently working 👨‍💻